5 Industries that Reinvent Data Collection

 - Types of customer data;

-- Expert opinion: How will today’s privacy discourse influence data collection in the future?
+- Expert opinion: How will today’s privacy discourse influence the way we collect data?

-In her interview with BND Liam Hanham, a data science manager at Workday says there are three ways in which customer data can be collected: “by directly asking customers, by indirectly tracking customers, and by appending other sources of customer data to your own.”
+In his interview with BND Liam Hanham, data science manager @ Workday says there are three ways in which customer data can be collected: “by directly asking customers, by indirectly tracking customers, and by appending other sources of customer data to your own.”